Carroll and Milton Petrie Student Emergency Grant Fund

 The Carroll and Milton Petrie Student Emergency Grant Fund has been created for the purpose of providing quick response emergency grants to matriculated students in good standing with short-term financial emergencies to enable them to remain in school, rather than being forced to take a leave of absence or drop out.

 Petrie Grant Award Guidelines

 Students who demonstrate need and are facing a current unexpected emergency may apply for this grant.
+Please note that this grant may not be applied to tuition costs.
 All grants are subject to approval with documentation and verification to support your application.
 Examples of emergencies to be considered include, but are not limited to: